WeGrow/wegrow-challenge-connect/README.md

 Instructions
 --------
 * Download this repo.
-* Write a client that connects to the Global RTM API.
+* Build a client that connects to the global api and maintains connections for new teams.
-* Connect new teams through the Team RTM API (keep these connections alive).
 * Once you've completed, zip up your work and send it to joseph@wegrow.co

 Example Sequence